THE SECRET LIFE OF CLOUDS

 Has the quality of weather models increased as well?

 In the end, I build my own model, combining various systems.
-Additionally, we draw vectored satellite images into the calculation, because one can analyse the speed of which certain cloud layers are moving.
-These data stem from more than 1200 balloons, so-called radiosondes, flying for distances of 30 kilometres twice a day, delivering a profile of cloud developments.
+Additionally, we draw vectored satellite images into the calculation, because one can analyze the speed at which certain cloud layers are moving.
+These data stem from more than 1200 balloons, so-called radiosondes, flying for distances of 30 kilometers twice a day, delivering a profile of cloud developments.

 xx